Be part of the U of S water research community!

-Become a GIWS member and be part of the U of S water research community.
 Our members are part of a strong interdisciplinary research community that is dedicated to fostering water security in Saskatchewan and beyond.
 By becoming a member, you will receive regular updates on professional development and research collaboration opportunities.
-We have a particularly strong student membership with many activities planned throughout the year.
+We have a particularly strong GIWS Student & Young Researchers membership with many activities planned throughout the year.

 Membership brings with it the benefit of enhanced national and international visibility, potential for collaboration (locally, nationally and internationally), and invitations to participate in a range of specialist and general interest activities hosted by GIWS.
 Membership also grants access to communications initiatives related to ongoing events, activities, and opportunities associated with GIWS.